 Local breast cancer recurrence is, if possible, treated with surgical treatment.
 If a lumpectomy and radiation were used previously, then a mastectomy would be the first choice treatment.
 If a mastectomy was performed prior, the tumor would be removed, and the patient will be treated with radiation therapy if not already received.

 Either way, both of these plans are likely to be accompanied by chemotherapy, targeted therapy, hormone therapy, or some combination to ensure a full recovery.

 Sometimes breast cancer will come back in the lymph nodes.
 This can be treated by removing the lymph nodes themselves, followed by radiation in the surrounding area, if not already received.
 Systemic (targeted, hormone, or chemotherapy) treatment after surgery may be discussed on a case-by-case basis to ensure that any remaining cancer cells are eliminated.

 The primary treatment for distant recurrent breast cancer will be a form of system treatment (hormone, targeted, or chemotherapy) based on how your cancer has responded before.
 You and your doctor can create a treatment plan that serves you well, knowing what has worked with these breast cancer cells previously and what has not.

-Dr. Valerie Gorman and the are aware of the risks of recurrent breast cancer and the chances that your breast cancer may come back.
+Dr. Valerie Gorman and the Texas Breast Center are aware of the risks of recurrent breast cancer and the chances that your breast cancer may come back.
 This is why she and her team stay with you through your personalized treatment and long after to make sure you know that you always have a support system, whether you need it or not.